by Mariia Shvets

 For example, for Arabian clients before attempting to engage in business, it’s critical to establish respect and trust at first.
 You have to spend some time to greet, salute, and get to know the contact person better.
-Designing the website for License Company in Saudi Arabia, the company faced the discordances in product vision due to the background differences.
+Corporate website design for License Company in Saudi Arabia, the company faced the discordances in product vision due to the background differences.
 What UPQODE learned during this cooperation is that customs matter, even in the 21st century, especially in the 21st century.

 By adding bright gradient colors and pictures of machinery, equipment which was the common practice, we did not think that it would contradict with the customer’s vision on the product.

 After the research, we found out that most Arabic websites shared the characteristic of reflecting high power through the group photos creating a picture of reliability for a user.
 Additionally, Arabic websites and other digital products are distinguished by a light color scheme that inspires a sense of tradition and rigor.
 In contrast, Asian sites tend to use darker colors showing their innovative spirit.